 4) Check to see if the problem is resolved.

 Note: Not all monitors have the Auto Adjustment feature.
 It’s generally applicable for analog (VGA, possibly DVI-A) connections only, and disabled in digital (DVI-D/HDMI) modes.
-If your monitor only has the DVI-D modes or HDMI modes, this option is not available on your monitor.
+So if your monitor only has the DVI-D modes or HDMI modes, this option is not available on your monitor.

 Method 3: Set both monitors’ resolution the same